Larkspur Landing Cinemas

 No one has favorited this theater yet

-The Larkspur Landing Cinemas opened in August of 1978 on the edge of a new shopping center that was built on an old rock quarry site on Sir Francis Drake Boulevard in Larkspur.
+The Larkspur Landing Cinemas opened on August 9, 1978 on the edge of a new shopping center that was built on an old rock quarry site on Sir Francis Drake Boulevard in Larkspur.

-Mann Theaters originally called it Festival Cinemas, and it marked the very first multiplex to be built in the Marin County area.
-In the early Eighties, such hits as “ET” played here, and lines would snake around the block as people waited.
+Originally operated by Festival Cinemas, it marked the very first multiplex to be built in the Marin County area.
+Later taken over by Mann Theatres.
+In the early-1980’s, such hits as “ET” played here, and lines would snake around the block as people waited.
 The Festival Cinemas was not without troubles, though, as parking lot restrictions forced the theater to not operate during the daytime on weekdays with the exception of the final week of each year.
-Then its operators got into a heated argument with Disney in the mid-Eighties, and no further Disney films were ever played there again.
-By the early Nineties, the Festival suffered from lack of maintenence, as screens started sporting rips, and numerous seats were left broken and “bagged”.
+Then its operators got into a heated argument with Disney in the mid-1980’s, and no further Disney films were ever played there again.
+By the early-199’s, the Festival 4 Cinemas suffered from lack of maintenence, as screens started sporting rips, and numerous seats were left broken and “bagged”.

 After almost 30 years, Larkspur Landing Cinemas still survives with its smaller four screen operation despite the era of the megaplex.